resbazSQL/lc-webscraping/_episodes/01-introduction.md

 {: .challenge}

-## Some legal and technical considerations.
+## Some legal and technical considerations

 Scraping websites via automated means may or may not violate the law in your country.
 While we certainly do not have time to go into legal details here, sufficiently flagrant violations of a terms of service can cause potential issues for research projects.
 It's usually worth looking at the site's terms of service before performing any bulk operations on many of its pages.
 Before starting a thesis or research project based on scraped data, it's worth asking your university's legal team first.